fullon-labs/flon-core/docs/01_node/07_concepts/05_storage-and-read-modes.md

 ### Head Mode

-Clients such as `focli` and the RPC API will see database state as of the current head block of the chain.
+Clients such as `fucli` and the RPC API will see database state as of the current head block of the chain.
 Since current head block is not yet irreversible and short-lived forks are possible, state read in this mode may become inaccurate  if `fonod` switches to a better fork.

 In this mode `fonod` is able to execute transactions which have TaPoS pointing to any valid block in a fork considered to be the best fork by this node.